LHarveyDev/longdog/README.md

 - #### Returning Visitor Goals

     1. As a Returning Visitor, I want to log in and view my profile and past purchases.
+    2. As a Returning Visitor, I want to look for newly added products or special offers.
-    2. As a Returning Visitor, I want to make a new or repeat purchase.
+    3. As a Returning Visitor, I want to make a new or repeat purchase.
-    3. As a Returning Visitor, I want to message the site owner.
+    4. As a Returning Visitor, I want to message the site owner.
-    4. As a Returning Visitor, I want to leave a review of a product I have bought.
+    5. As a Returning Visitor, I want to leave a review of a product I have bought.

 - #### Frequent Visitor Goals

     1. As a Frequent Visitor, I want to log in and view my profile and past purchases.
+    2. As a Returning Visitor, I want to look for newly added products or special offers.
-    2. As a Frequent Visitor, I want to make a new or repeat purchase.
+    3. As a Frequent Visitor, I want to make a new or repeat purchase.
-    3. As a Frequent Visitor, I want to message the site owner.
+    4. As a Frequent Visitor, I want to message the site owner.
-    4. As a Frequent Visitor, I want to leave a review of a product I have bought.
+    5. As a Frequent Visitor, I want to leave a review of a product I have bought.

 ### Wireframes
   - Home Page Wireframe - [View](media/wireframes/home.png)